agiliopadua/ilsurf/README.md

     grep HO silica-881.xyz | wc -l
     grep OH silica-881.xyz | wc -l

-Use fftool to prepare a simulation box for LAMMPS:
+Use fftool to prepare a simulation box:

     fftool 1 silica-881.xyz -b 40.24,40.24,80,90,90,120 -p xy

 Check the number of bonds.

     packmol < pack_fixed.inp
+    fftool 1 silica-881.xyz -b 40.24,40.24,80,90,90,120 -p xy -xml -a

+This creates input files for OpenMM.
+Run a short trajectory:

+    ./omm.py

+Visualize the trajectory with vmd:

+    vmd -e silica.vmd dump.lammpstrj

+## Using LAMMPS for the MD trajectories

+Only the 2nd step using fftool is different:

     fftool 1 silica-881.xyz -b 40.24,40.24,80,90,90,120 -p xy -l

-This builds input files for LAMMPS.
+This creates input files for LAMMPS.
 Edit `in.lmp` to save one snapshot to the `dump` file every 50 steps and tun 5000 steps.
 Then run:

     lmp -in in.lmp

-Visualize the trajectory with vmd:

-    vmd -e silica.vmd dump.lammpstrj